Updated on 19 May 2015.

 Unlocking your phone is entirely legal as long as you have not reported it as stolen or lost.

 However, unlocking your phone means altering it, which can invalidate the warranty.
-If your phone is expensive, it might be worth insuring it if you unlock it; use our comparison to find the best policy for your phone.
+If your phone is expensive, it might be worth insuring it if you unlock it; read our guide and use our comparison to find the best policy for your phone.

 Some networks will unlock your phone for free, so check this tool on the Ofcom website to find out your network's policy.
 Some networks charge up to £20.

 You will probably need the following information when you call:

 Your provider will then give you an unlocking code.
 When you have this, you can put your new provider's SIM card into your phone and enter the code.
 It will then display a message to let you know it has worked.

 If you have an iPhone and need network specific instructions, read our guide to your options

 If your network charge you to unlock your phone, it is worth seeing if you can get it done cheaper elsewhere.
 Some phones can even be unlocked for free using a code you can find yourself on the internet.

 However, it is worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.